The Medial Collateral Ligament (MCL) is one of the four major ligaments in the knee.

 It is located at the inner aspect of the knee joint.
 It attaches the tibia bone (found in your leg) to the femur (thigh bone) and prevents the knee from going inwards.
 An MCL sprain is an injury to the ligament and can vary depending on the severity of the injury.
 Usually, an injury to the MCL may also affect other ligaments in the knee and lead to instability.

 One of the major causes of MCL sprain is usually due to trauma to the outer side of the knee joint.
-An external trauma can overstretch or tear the ligaments on the inner aspect of the knee.
+An external trauma like a fall can overstretch or tear the ligaments on the inner aspect of the knee.

 2. Knee Deformities

 Deformities such as knock-knees put a lot of stretching pressure on the MCL which may eventually lead to a sprain.

 Weak muscles around the knee joint can cause ligament sprain.
 The muscles and ligaments work together to stabilize the joint.
 However, if the muscles are weak, there will be a lot of pressure on the ligaments which can lead to an injury in the MCL.

 What Are The Different Grades Of MCL Sprain